 Sustainability events in which you can participate include field trips, work parties, tours, lectures, film screenings with discussion panels, workshops, and sustainability-oriented committee or organization meetings.
 It is required that you seek out opportunities in your community that fit your specific interests.
-Complete the Community Sustainability Experience Form on UNM Learn to document your community engagement.
-Be sure to fill out the form within two weeks of participating in each activity and submit it to the instructor.
+Complete the Community Engagement Journal on UNM Learn to document your community experience.
+Submit entries to the instructor within two weeks of participating in each activity.
 You will also share a brief overview of your experiences with the class, using the Kaltura Media tool to create a three- to five-minute presentation that includes photos and/or video footage.
+Students are expected to download and utilize the Kaltura CaptureSpace Lite app to create videos and screencasts for this course.

 Ecological Footprint Reduction Proposal (20%): You will begin by assessing your household's ecological footprint, using the Wackernagel et al. (2012) spreadsheet calculator.
 You will then determine a suitable course of action that will enable your household to reduce its ecological footprint by 20%, and will write a proposal that describes the reduction methodology and details the anticipated changes.
 Choose the footprint area(s) that interest you most, and that your household can feasibly reduce.
-For example, behavioral shifts may include changing your mode of transportation, your method of food selection, your buying practices, your energy usage, etc. At the end of the semester you will turn in the final proposal and present a five- to ten-minute overview of your project to the class using the Kaltura Media tool.
+For example, behavioral shifts may include changing your mode of transportation, your method of food selection, your buying practices, your energy usage, etc. At the end of the semester you will turn in the final proposal and present a five-minute overview of your reduction strategy to the class using the Kaltura Media tool.
+Students are encouraged to post about their progress and any challenges that arise with the footprint project to the class Discussion forum, and to respond to classmates' accomplishments, questions and concerns.

 Discussion Posts & Responses (20%): Discussion is a critical element that contributes to understanding and integration of the concepts and topics covered in this course.
 To foster discussion, the instructor will provide prompts based on the lectures and reading materials that have been covered up to that point.
-During the semester, you will participate in four (4) discussion forums with a small group of students.
-The small groups of 5-6 students are intended to make reading and responding to posts within the discussion more manageable.
+During the semester, you will participate in two (2) discussion forums with a small group of students.
+The small groups of 4-5 students are intended to make reading and responding to posts within the discussion more manageable.

-There will be one discussion forum associated with each of the following course modules: 1) The Context of Sustainability, 2) The Environment, 3) The Economy, and 4) Social Equity.
 Discussion posts must be 300-500 words in length and supported with references (both class readings and literature that you find through your own research).
 Discussion responses must be thoughtful and contribute something original, or build upon what has already been said; they should not be repetitious.
 Questions can be raised to stimulate further discussion within your group.
 During the week of the discussion forum, your initial post will be due on Thursday by 11:59pm MST, and two responses to your classmates' posts must be completed by Sunday at 11:59pm MST.
 A grading rubric is available on UNM Learn to help guide you in crafting meaningful discussion posts and responses.
 Late posts and responses will not be accepted.